TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 51/Psalms 51.6.md

 ---

-Behold, thou desirest truth in the inward parts; And in the hidden part thou wilt make me to know wisdom.
+Behold, you desire truth in the inward parts.
+You teach me wisdom in the inmost place.